Mortgage Calculator with Extra Payments

 - Review payoff time, total interest, months saved, and estimated benefit.

-- Compare the normal schedule with the extra payment schedule.
+- Compare the regular schedule with the extra payment schedule.

 Example

 For example, a user can open the Mortgage Calculator with Extra Payments, enter a realistic loan balance and rate, then compare the result with another payment scenario.
-This makes it easier to see whether the option fits the monthly budget before moving forward.
+This makes it easier to see whether the option fits the monthly budget before you make a decision.

 - Interest each month = balance × monthly rate

-- Lower principal can reduce total interest over time
+- Lower principal can reduce total interest and shorten payoff time

 Some loans may have prepayment rules or fees.
-Check your lender terms before using extra payments as a final payoff strategy.
+Ask the lender to apply extra payments to principal before using this as a final payoff plan.

 Why use this calculator?